Equatorial Guinea Country Report

 Health and Medical

-Malaria and other vector-borne diseases present the main health threat for foreign travelers in Equatorial Guinea.
-Medical treatment in the country is both limited and expensive, although a handful of reputable clinics are present in Malabo and Bata.
+Malaria and other vector-borne diseases present the leading health threat for foreign travelers in Equatorial Guinea.
+Medical treatment in the country is limited and expensive, although a handful of reputable clinics are present in Malabo and Bata.
 Pharmaceuticals are generally available in urban centers, although shortages are common in rural areas.
 Counterfeit and substandard pharmaceuticals are also an issue.
 Tap water in the country is generally not potable and there are concerns over food hygiene standards, particularly with regard to street vendors.

 Political